SAP/ownid-developer-tutorial/src/server-sdk.md

 - OwnID provide you with a docker container and you host it
 - OwnID provide you with SDK so you can integrate code into your website back-end

+The following sections will explain how to implement each of the three.

 ## Development technology
 The server SDK is developed using .NET Core 3.1.